Solve nonlinear least-squares (nonlinear data-fitting) problems

 Note

-Passing Extra Parameters explains how to pass extra parameters to the vector function fun(x)
+Passing Extra Parameters explains how to pass extra parameters to the vector function fun(x), if necessary.

 example